 IoT technologies help the oil and gas sector to reduce waste and thus become more environmentally friendly.
 It lessens cases of leakage and equipment damage.

 · Improved Risk Mitigation

 Among the biggest problems for oil and gas companies is maintaining complicated and costly equipment.
 Oil and gas extraction requires the use of heavy machinery and advanced technologies.
-With IoT, companies can manage even the most innovative engineering equipment remotely.
-They can prevent equipment malfunction and minimize downtime.
+Nevertheless, with IoT, companies can manage even the most innovative engineering equipment remotely.
+IoT can also prevent equipment malfunction and minimize downtime.